-CS 6291 Interactive Media & Game Development I 2/2/3 Pre-requisite: CS 5202 or equivalent
+CS 6291 Interactive Media & Game Development I

 This course will explore the basic design principles and practices employed in developing interactive media and simple games.
 Topics will include human-computer interaction factors, the animation of images, and the game development process from conception to implementation.